costaCarlos5/HSEIT2019/README.md

-Project developed for patient discharge management
+A hospital's patient discharge management platform as part of an internship program.